git2samus/elcuervo.net/_posts/2014-07-05-freedom-is-optional.md

 know it.
 There's no **real** freedom out there.
 Because it's not about the software you use, it's how you use it and in our specific case how you build it.

-Security bugs and also the backdoor kind exist in a ton of software and even in hardware.
+Security bugs (including, but not limited to, backdoors) exist in a ton of software and even in hardware.
 The curiosity to know and the interest to do so is a powerful hand that does not care about software or hardware.